F-said/ds_aep_package/week_1/10_15/README.md

 ## Sprint 1

-For Sprint 1, we will set up our workspace and choose an appropriate project based on your interests.
+For Sprint 1, we will set up our technical workspace and choose an appropriate project based on our interests.

 **Environment Setup**